SujithVeeramani/Stock_Data_Pipeline/README.md

-# Kafka Producer and Consumer Stock Data Pipeline
+# Stock Data Pipeline using Kafka Producer and Consumer

 This Python script demonstrates how to create a data pipeline using Kafka for producing random messages from a CSV dataset and consuming those messages to upload to MongoDB.
 The example uses the `confluent_kafka` library for Kafka integration, `pymongo` for MongoDB integration, and `pandas` for reading CSV data.